Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Proofs of the main results

 with convergence in $C^{k,\alpha}(B,\C^m)$.

-Next, let $K\subset \R^n$ be any positively invariant compact subset.
-Since $0$ is globally asymptotically stable and since $B$ contains a neighborhood of $0$, there exists $j_0 > 0$ such that $F^j(K)\subset B$ for all $j > j_0$.
-We compute
+Next, let $K\subset \R^n$ be the closure of any precompact open set (so that the Banach space $\CKA(K,\C^m)$ is defined as in the text containing \eqref{eq:cka-norm-def}).
+Since $0$ is globally asymptotically stable and since $B$ contains a neighborhood of $0$, there exists $j_0 > 0$ such that $F^j(K)\subset B$ for all $j \geq j_0$.
+We justify the following computation below:

 with convergence in $C^{k,\alpha}(K,\C^m)$.
-Since we are considering convergence in $C^{k,\alpha}(K,\C^m)$ --- rather than, e.g., merely pointwise convergence --- it is not obvious that we can move the limit inside the parentheses to obtain the second equality.
-The reason this is valid is that composition maps of the form $g\mapsto f\circ g \circ h$ ($f, h$ fixed, all maps $\CKA$) are continuous with respect to the $C^{k,\alpha}$ normed topologies \cite[Prop.~6.1,~Prop.~6.2~(iii)]{de1999regularity}.
-Since every compact subset of $\R^n$ in contained in some positively invariant compact subset $K$ (e.g., a sublevel set of a Lyapunov function), this completes the proof for the case $k < \infty$.
+Since we are considering convergence in the space $C^{k,\alpha}(K,\C^m)$---rather than mere pointwise convergence---it is not obvious that we can move the limit inside the parentheses to obtain the second equality.
+The reason this is valid is that composition maps $\CKA(K,\C^m)\to \CKA(K,\C^m)$ of the form $g\mapsto f\circ g \circ h$, where $f\in C^\infty$ and $h\in \CKA(K,\C^m)$, are continuous with respect to the $C^{k,\alpha}$ normed topologies \cite[Prop.~6.1,~Prop.~6.2~(iii)]{de1999regularity}.\footnote{We remark that, for maps between finite-dimensional spaces, there are somewhat weaker assumptions ensuring continuity of such composition maps \cite[Rem.~6.5]{de1999regularity}, but our present situation does not require this.} This completes the proof for the case $k < +\infty$.